-[Originally posted on my Italian blog in 2010, updated for 2025]
+[Originally posted on my Italian blog in 2010, updated for 2026]

-Are you as excited about Manhattanhenge – the most breathtaking New York Sunset – as I am?
-If so, save the date on your calendar NOW!
-I’m excited to share all my insider tips on when, where, and how to catch this awe-inspiring phenomenon that only happens twice a year.
+Here are all my insider tips on when, where, and how to catch this awe-inspiring phenomenon that only happens twice a year.
 Trust me, you don’t want to miss it!

 What is Manhattanhenge?

 For those who might be new to the city or unfamiliar with the term, Manhattanhenge is a breathtaking event that occurs twice a year, typically at the end of May and in mid-July.
-The sun aligns perfectly with the Manhattan grid, creating a stunning view as it sits on the horizon, framed by iconic buildings.
+The sun aligns perfectly with the Manhattan grid, creating a stunning view as it sits on the horizon, framed by iconic skyscrapers.

 Why is it called Manhattahenge?